Uber's Self-Driving Car Saw Pedestrian 6 Seconds Before Fatal Strike, Says Report - Slashdot

 Classy.

+Might still happen though, if the manufacturers keep up the shoddy security we've come to expect from them.

-Time for Regulatory Control (Score:2, Interesting)
+Time for Regulatory Control (Score:5, Interesting)

 Get this: The car "saw" the person 6 seconds before striking the person.
 The emergency system was disabled.
 The emergency system was not set up to alert the driver.
-So many things wrong here that would have been avoided had there been sensible regulations written by sensible e
+So many things wrong here that would have been avoided had there been sensible regulations written by sensible engineers.

 Re: (Score:2)